Kadamattathu Kathanar (TV series): Story 4: Bhanu's tricky game of pakida (Episodes 51–59)

-Story 5 – Kulamanamadathil Potti Against Kathanar (Episodes 59–66)
+Story 5: Kulamanamadathil Potti against Kathanar (Episodes 59–66)

-Potti visits Kathanar and asks him to come to his home after few days.
-He took Bhanu to his own home and asked her to live harmony with his other three wives.
-He also assured her that he will destroy kathanar.Potti send a demon girl and male ghost in kadamattom but both were destroyed by kathanar.Kathanar went to Pottis house as guest and Potti try to insult him in many ways, but he teach potti a lesson.
-Potti and Bhanu seeks forgiveness from Kathanar.
-Kathanar counsels both Potti and Bhanu, and he left from there.
+Potti takes Bhanu into his own home and asks her to live in harmony with his other three wives, assuring her that he will destroy Kathanar.
+He sends a demon girl and a male ghost to Kadamattom but both are destroyed by Kathanar, who then goes to Potti's house as a guest.
+Potti tries to insult him in many ways but Kathanar counsels both Potti and Bhanu, who seek his forgiveness.

-Story 6 – Odiyan's Killing Spree (Episodes 66–68)
+Story 6: Odiyan's killing spree (Episodes 66–68)

-Passengers has been attacked and killed by Odiyan in Kuravanmedu village.Odiyan is a spirit who can transform in to bull.Kathanar subdues the Odiyan who had been terrorising the village of Kuravanmedu.
+People in Kuravanmedu village have been attacked and killed by Odiyan, a spirit who can transform into a bull.
+Kathanar subdues Odiyan, ending the terrorising of the village of Kuravanmedu.